agateau/yokadi/README.markdown

   tested yet.
 - Python 2.4 or higher.
 - Sqlite module (included in Python since 2.5 release).
+- iCalendar module (optionnal, for Yokadi Daemon only)
 - SQLObject 0.9 or higher.

 # Quickstart